 How to make the most of your data in a post-Google Universal Analytics world

-When it comes to GA4, there are three types of marketers: those who are excited and have used it for years (like the data nerds at LaFleur), those who set up a GA4 property but believe it is a necessary evil, and those who won’t do anything with GA4 until Google makes it mandatory.
+When it comes to GA4, there are three types of marketers: those who are excited and have used it for years (like the data nerds at LaFleur), those who set up a GA4 property but believe it is a necessary evil, and those who didn’t do anything with GA4 until the official switch on July 1.

-Why are we so excited about GA4?
-This blog explains why, what it means for you, and will deepen your understanding of the benefits of data analysis.
+This blog explains what the switch means for you and will deepen your understanding of the benefits of data analysis.

-Why is Google changing from UA to GA4?
+Why did Google change from UA to GA4?

 Since 2012, many businesses have used Universal Analytics to help their business grow and thrive.
-For 11 years, it’s been an essential tool for collecting data about who visits your website, how they interact with it, and your campaigns’ performance.
+For 11 years, it was an essential tool for collecting data about who visits your website, how they interact with it, and your campaigns’ performance.

 Google responded to this need with GA4, which offers more flexibility, better data privacy, and enables more robust cross-device and cross-platform tracking.